M-o-a-T/diyBMS-code/README.md

 Also, we might want to use a 4-bit lookup table (needs only 32 bytes in ROM) instead of looping through each bit.

+For expediency the EEPROM checksumming uses the same code.
+As a welcome side effect, this takes the ATtiny841's flash usage to <7kBytes.

+## Future Changes

 ### Fix queues